 - Byetta (Exenatide) is injected 2 times a day, any time within 60 minutes (1 hour) before your morning and evening meals (or before your 2 main meals of the day), 6 or more hours apart.
-Do not take after a meal. - Adlyxin (Lixisenatide) is injected 1 time a day within 60 minutes (1 hour) before the first meal of the day and at the same time each day.
-If a dose is missed, take within 1 hour before your next meal. - Victoza (Liraglutide) is given any time, once a day, with or without food. - Bydureon BCise (Exenatide XR), Trulicity (Dulaglutide), Ozempic (semaglutide) injected weekly, with or without food. - Mounjaro (Tirzepatide) is injected once weekly at any time of day, with or without meals. - Ask for training from a pharmacist or diabetes educator on how to take.
+Do not take after a meal. - Victoza (Liraglutide) is given any time, once a day, with or without food. - Bydureon BCise (Exenatide XR), Trulicity (Dulaglutide), Ozempic (semaglutide) injected weekly, with or without food. - Mounjaro (Tirzepatide) is injected once weekly at any time of day, with or without meals. - Ask for training from a pharmacist or diabetes educator on how to take.